Patt Junction bus bombing

-A suicide bombing on an Egged bus was carried out by Hamas in Jerusalem on June 18, 2002, killing 19 people and wounding over 74.
+A Palestinian suicide bombing on an Egged bus was carried out by Hamas in Jerusalem on June 18, 2002, killing 20 people (including the bomber) and wounding over 74.
 17 of the dead were residents of Gilo.

 The attack

-On the morning of June 18, 2002, at 7:50 a.m., a Palestinian suicide bomber from Bethlehem got onto the Egged line 32A bus, which came from the Gilo neighborhood and stopped at Beit Safafa, an Arab neighborhood of Jerusalem.
+On the morning of June 18, 2002, at 7:50 am, a Palestinian suicide bomber from Bethlehem got onto the Egged line 32A bus, which came from the Gilo neighborhood and stopped at Beit Safafa, an Arab neighborhood of Jerusalem.
 The bomber boarded the bus and exploded himself in the front.
 His explosive belt included metal balls for shrapnel in order to maximize casualties.

 The perpetrators

 Palestinian Islamist group Hamas claimed responsibility for the terrorist attack.
 The suicide bomber was identified as Muhammad al-Ghoul, a 22-year-old student at An-Najah National University in Nablus.
 He strapped explosives packed with nails to his body and boarded the bus during the morning rush hour as schoolchildren and commuters travelled to downtown Jerusalem from Gilo.
 The explosion lifted the bus off the ground, tore off its roof and sent bodies flying through the windows.
 Two residents of the East Jerusalem suburb of Jabel Mukaber were tried and convicted for transporting the suicide bomber.
 During a commando raid in Nablus on June 30, Israeli soldiers killed senior Hamas bomb-maker Muhaned Taher, who according to Israel was behind this and other attacks.